 Since gums support the teeth, maintaining healthy gums is an integral part of any dental practice.
-As such, gum surgery may sometimes be recommended, whether for treatment and prevention of disease or cosmetic applications.
+As such, gum surgery may be recommended for treatment and prevention of disease or cosmetic applications.

-Pocket depth reduction:
+1. Pocket depth reduction

-Aspen Springs Dental can answer all your questions about Gum Surgery.
+Aspen Springs Dental can answer all your questions about gum surgery.
 Contact us for a free consultation today.